 Are you living in an area where public transport is within reach of everybody?
 If yes, then make full use of it.
-With the usage of public transport, you can reduce cars on the road and also can increase your savings.
+With the usage of public transport, you can reduce cars on the road and increase your savings.

 Steps taken by the Indian government to reduce carbon emissions

-Just like other countries, India has also taken initiative in ways to reduce carbon footprint and also to save the environment.
+Just like other countries, India has also taken the initiative in ways to reduce carbon footprint and also to save the environment.
 Here is the list of initiatives taken by the Indian government that acts to be a game-changer.

-Initiative by NRDC on clean energy and climate change
+An initiative by NRDC on clean energy and climate change

 Pepsico India waste to wealth initiative